revou-fsse-5/milestone-1-teduhadhi/README.md

 <br>

-3. Showing the testimony text when the cursor hovering on the testimony section by trasnlating the image to the other side on the page.
+3. Showing the testimony text to add a bit more of interaction between the user and the page.
+Activated by trasnlating the image to the other side on the page when the cursor hovering on the testimony section.

     ```html
     <section id="sect testimonsect" class="sect testimonsect invert">